Finesse (Bruno Mars song): North America

 Following the release of the remix and its official music video on January 4, 2018, "Finesse" debuted at number 35 on the US Billboard Hot 100 for the week of January 13, 2018.
 It entered the Billboard Digital Songs chart at number 13 with 30,000 copies in just one day of sales.
 The song had drawn 8.7 million streams from the time of its release, and debuted at the Billboard Radio Songs chart at number 49 with 26 million audience impressions.
 After its first complete tracking week, "Finesse" peaked at number three on the Hot 100, becoming Mars's 15th and Cardi B's fourth top ten single on the chart.
-It sold 87,000 copies, peaking at number two on the Billboard Digital Songs; the song rose 37 places to number 12 on the US Radio Songs chart with 52 million audience impressions and debuted at number one on the Streaming Songs chart with 38.3 million US streams.
-It also peaked at number one on the US Hot R&B/Hip-Hop Songs chart and was Mars's first single, as a lead artist, to top reach the top of the US Dance Club Songs chart.
+It sold 87,000 copies, peaking at number two on the Billboard Digital Songs; the song rose to number 12 on the US Radio Songs chart with 52 million audience impressions and debuted at number one on the US Streaming Songs chart with 38.3 million streams.
+It also peaked at number one on the US Hot R&B/Hip-Hop Songs chart and was Mars's first single, as a lead artist, to top the US Dance Club Songs chart.